Cryptosporidium Infection (Cryptosporidiosis)

 Common Symptoms of Cryptosporidium Infection

 The main symptom is watery diarrhea.
-This starts about 2-10 days after exposure.
+This starts about 2 to 10 days after exposure.
 You may also have stomach cramps, nausea and vomiting, or a fever.

 Diagnosing Cryptosporidium Infection

 A sample of your stool is checked for the parasite.
-More than one stool sample may be needed.
+More than 1 stool sample may be needed.

 Treating Cryptosporidium Infection

-Most people get better within 4 weeks.
-Treatment is rarely needed.
+Most people get better within 1 to 2 weeks, but symptoms last longer in some people.
+Treatment is rarely needed, but the disease can be more serious in people with a weakened immune system.
 While you are recovering, drink plenty of fluids.
 This helps prevent dehydration.
-Do not take antidiarrheal medication unless told to by a doctor.
-This medication can prevent the body from getting rid of the parasite.
+Do not take antidiarrheal medication unless your doctor instructs you to.
+This medication can prevent your body from getting rid of the parasite.
 It can also make the illness last longer.

 Preventing Cryptosporidium Infection